Python Sets

 Set Items and Data Types

-A set can store elements of any data type.
+A set can store elements of any data type, including mixed data types.

 Checking the Data Type of a Set